 - Inland flooding depends not only on extreme precipitation but also on characteristics of the land surface, including land use, land cover, and soil moisture conditions.
 It also depends on whether deliberate adaptive measures are implemented proactively.
 It is likely that the frequency and severity of inland flooding will increase because of increases in the frequency and intensity of extreme precipitation.
-This lower level of certainty compared to projections for changes in extreme precipitation stems from the additional factors that determine flooding. - It is likely that annual total precipitation in the state will increase, but there is less certainty for annual total precipitation than for projected increases in extreme precipitation, because total precipitation is a function of both atmospheric water vapor and the frequency and intensity of weather systems that cause precipitation.
+This lower level of certainty compared to projections for changes in extreme precipitation stems from the additional factors that determine flooding. - It is likely that annual total precipitation in the state will increase, but there is less certainty for annual total precipitation than for projected increases in extreme precipitation because total precipitation is a function of both atmospheric water vapor and the frequency and intensity of weather systems that cause precipitation.
 Future changes in the intensity and frequency of such weather systems are more uncertain.

 Hurricanes have some of the most important impacts on the state, often catastrophic (storm surge, wind, and flooding damage) but sometimes beneficial (rainfall recharging soil moisture and groundwater aquifers).
 An understanding of future changes in hurricanes has been the subject of extensive research by climate scientists.
 While that understanding continues to evolve, a recent assessment of the science leads to the conclusion that the intensity of the strongest hurricanes is likely to increase with warming, and this could result in stronger hurricanes impacting North Carolina.
-Confidence in this result is high for tropical cyclone changes on a global scale but lower on a regional level, such as North Carolina.
+Confidence in this result is high for tropical cyclone changes on a global scale.
+For individual regions such as North Carolina, the confidence in this outcome is medium.
+While confidence for North Carolina is lower than for the entire globe, there is no known reason that North Carolina would be protected from stronger hurricanes, and this potential risk should be considered in risk assessments.